AVEVA/AVEVA-Samples/basic_samples/SDS/DotNet/readme_REST.rst

 -  the request body has the list with the new event that will update an existing event at the same index

-When updating single or multiple events, the payload has to be an array of event objects and url:
+When updating single or multiple events, the payload has to be an array of event objects:

 .. code:: cs